papiodesu/leptos_book/src/view/05_forms.md

 The view should be pretty self-explanatory by now.
 Note two things:

-1. Unlike in the controlled input example, we use 「value」 (not 「prop:value」).
+1. Unlike in the controlled input example, we use "value」 (not 「prop:value").
    This is because we’re just setting the initial value of the input, and letting the browser control its state.
-(We could use 「prop:value」 instead.)
+(We could use "prop:value" instead.)
-2. We use 「node_ref=...」 to fill the 「NodeRef」.
-(Older examples sometimes use 「_ref」.
+2. We use "node_ref=...」 to fill the 「NodeRef」.
+(Older examples sometimes use 「_ref".
-   They are the same thing, but 「node_ref」 has better rust-analyzer support.)
+   They are the same thing, but "node_ref" has better rust-analyzer support.)

-「NodeRef」 is a kind of reactive smart pointer: we can use it to access the underlying DOM node.
+"NodeRef" is a kind of reactive smart pointer: we can use it to access the underlying DOM node.
 Its value will be set when the element is rendered.

 ```rust